rehierl/node-tree-outliner/3-1-0-design-2.md

 **CLARIFICATION**
-Authors need to be aware that, due to the strict definition (i.e. "next sibling"), the placement of a type-2 sectioning node is significant to a section's first node.
+Authors need to be aware that, due to the strict definition (i.e. "next sibling"), the placement of a type-2 sectioning node is significant to the section of a sectioning node.

+**CLARIFICATION**
+A type-2 section is empty, if its sectioning node has no next sibling.
+Put differently, a type-2 section is non-empty, if the sectioning node has a next sibling.
+The latter is true, whether this next sibling represents meaningful content or not (e.g. whitespace node).

-Note that this type of section requires an ordered tree of nodes.
-That is, because, in an unordered tree, nodes are not guaranteed to have any specific next sibling or first child.
-These nodes have to be considered equal.
+Note that this definition requires an ordered tree of nodes.
+That is, because in an unordered tree, no node has one specific next sibling.
+All siblings are considered to be equal.

-Attempting to use such a section in an unordered tree will not produce deterministic results.
-That is, because the nodes are not guaranteed to be served in any particular order.
-Subsequent runs will eventually produce different results.
+Attempting to use this strict definition in an unordered tree will not allow deterministic results.
+That is, because siblings are not guaranteed to be served in any particular order.
+Subsequent runs will produce different results (e.g. different number of nodes for a specific section).
+Because of that, all siblings would have to belong to a type-2 section.
+Consequently, and in an unordered tree, type-2 sectioning nodes would not be much different to type-1 sectioning nodes.

 <!-- ======================================================================= -->
 ### derived statements